Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Discussion

 \subsection{HBBT}

+Recent state-of-the-art object detection models (e.g., YOLOv10 \citep{yolov10}) are trained to minimize the difference between the boxes specified in the training data and the currently detected boxes, both in terms of their classes (i.e., contents) and locations.
+In other words, the model's error is the sum of the class error and position error for each box, and training is performed to minimize these errors.

+The proposed HBBT introduces a new and effective strategy that allows learning from healthy control images, which cannot be used to train conventional object detection models.
+It retrains over-detected boxes by assigning them a unique ``hard sample'' class label to suppress future false detections.
+The HBBT strategy increases the class error for error-prone regions (i.e., hard samples) and retrains the model to reduce false positives.
+In essence, the HBBT learning algorithm is a strategy to reduce generic errors in object detection models, rather than focusing on the specific type of model.
+Furthermore, HBBT actively incorporates negative samples, such as images of healthy controls, which are typically excluded from training by conventional object detection models.

-The proposed HBBT is a new and effective learning method that actively uses negative samples, in this case images of healthy controls, which cannot be used for training by conventional object detection models.
-Although the HBBT is a very simple method that recursively learns to eliminate false positives detected on images including control images, it alone improves the F1 score by 4.9\% and 2.9\% on baseline models 1 and 2, respectively.
-The HBBT is a general-purpose learning method that can be combined with any object detection algorithm, not just gastric cancer detection as in this case.
-Since the final model detection is determined by the bounding box confidence threshold, HBBT not only reduces the number of false positives, but also the number of false negatives (middle case in Figure 6).
-When combined with R-sGAIA, it achieves a large improvement of +10.9\% for baseline 1 and +5.9\% for baseline 2.
+Although HBBT is a simple method that recursively learns to eliminate false positives detected in images, including control images, it alone improved precision by 2.3 points and 3.3 points as well as F1 scores by 4.9 points and 2.9 points in baseline models 1 and 2, respectively.
+HBBT is a general-purpose learning method that can be combined with any object detection algorithm, not just for gastric cancer detection, as demonstrated in this study.
+Because the final model detection is determined by the bounding box confidence threshold, HBBT not only reduces the number of false positives but also helps minimize false negatives (as seen in the middle case in Figure 6).